engerlab/HNC_Reports_Agents/README.md

         - would it actually make sense to "combine" (when both are available for the same patient), then "combine" the key info asked to both report types *once*, since sometimes the same info might be repeated twice.
 But this won't lead to
         - would you actually call pathology reports vs. consultation notes two text modalities?
 - Highlight privacy-preserving in this step:
-    - local LLM on a 2GPU Nvidia
+    - local LLM on a 64Gb 2 GPU Nvidia
     - de-identified original reports before automation step by llama3.3 with 70B parameters (the latest as of Dec, 2024)